gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 -a---          02/12/2013    15:27           9386 libao.dll.a
 ```

+But that's doesn't look like a standard path for libraries.
 Reading more about the `mingw64-x86_64-*` packages in the Cygwin repo and it
 doesn't look like I'll easily be able to mix them with other Cygwin packages,
 which could make it tricky to proceed with Opam in its current configuration